fabiannabil1/NutriGrowth/Readme.md

 ---

-# NutriGrowth: Weight and Height Measurement System
+# NG: Weight and Height Measurement System

-NutriGrowth is a microcontroller-based system (compatible with Arduino, ESP8266, ESP32, or AVR boards) that integrates multiple sensors to measure weight and height.
+NG is a microcontroller-based system (compatible with Arduino, ESP8266, ESP32, or AVR boards) that integrates multiple sensors to measure weight and height.
 The system utilizes:

 - **Load Cell with HX711 ADC** for weight measurement.
 - **Ultrasonic Sensor** (e.g., HC-SR04) for height measurement.